thlautenschlaeger/thlautenschlaeger.github.io/resume.md

 interacts on the market.
 * Algorithms inspired from optimal control.

+**Trader Software**
+* Devlopment of quantitative market analytics models.
+* Development of a hypothesis test software to backtest market behavior and investments.
+* Integrated live performance monitoring of investments with further rebalancing proposals.

 **Data Lake for Stock Market Data**
 * Set up a data lake for fundamental company data and stock prices.
 * Provided a REST API infrastructure for easy to use client access.
+* Aquired marked data providers after analysis and comparison of other data providers.

 **Crypto Market Anomalie Detection**
 * Anomalie detection on crypto assets in real-time.